datamusing/employment_skills_extraction/Readme.md

 ## Step 4.
 Matching Skill Tag to Job description

-At this step, for each skill tag we do build a little vectorizer on its feature words, and apply the same vectorizer on the job description and compute the dot product.
+At this step, for each skill tag we build a tiny vectorizer on its feature words, and apply the same vectorizer on the job description and compute the dot product.
 A value greater than zero of the dot product indicates at least one of the feature words is present in the job description.
-So we associate this skill tag with the job description.
+If so, we associate this skill tag with the job description.

 ## Step 5: Convert the operation in Step 4 to an API call.